vitoroma101/TFM-ARCH-GARCH-Models/README.md

 Below is a description of each file included in the repository:

-ARCH-GARCH-Beamer.Rmd: R Markdown document used to generate a presentation explaining the methodological approach, results, and conclusions of the analysis.
+**ARCH-GARCH-Beamer.Rmd**: R Markdown document used to generate a presentation explaining the methodological approach, results, and conclusions of the analysis.

-ARCH-GARCH-Beamer.pdf: PDF file containing the generated presentation, intended for use as a visual aid during the TFM defense.
+**ARCH-GARCH-Beamer.pdf**: PDF file containing the generated presentation, intended for use as a visual aid during the TFM defense.

-ARCH-GARCH-Analysis.R: R script containing the source code used to perform the data analysis, implement the models, and generate the presented results.
+**ARCH-GARCH-Analysis.R**: R script containing the source code used to perform the data analysis, implement the models, and generate the presented results.

-BVG-acciones.xlsx: Excel file containing the financial time series data used as the basis for the analysis.
+**BVG-acciones.xlsx**: Excel file containing the financial time series data used as the basis for the analysis.

-TFM-ARCH-GARCH-Financial-Time-Series.pdf: PDF document containing the full Master's Thesis, covering the theoretical framework, methodology, analysis, and findings.
+**TFM-ARCH-GARCH-Financial-Time-Series.pdf**: PDF document containing the full Master's Thesis, covering the theoretical framework, methodology, analysis, and findings.